 Bravo Disney & Marvel Studios for taking me on an eleven year journey.
 I’m incredibly satisfied as a fan, critic and movie goer.
 I can’t wait to see what’s in store for the MCU.
 I hope Phase Four will reintroduce the X-Men, Wolverine, Dr. Doom, Galactus, Silver Surfer & Fantastic Four.
 I’m gonna bet a $100 bucks that Galactus will take over Thanos’ place as the main antagonist of the next complex narrative along with Gambit filling in Tony Stark’s place as the main protagonist of Phase One through Three.
 Spider-Man: Far From Home is gonna be pretty tricky when it comes out on July.
 You fellas deserve an “Honorary Academy Award” for culminating an epic narrative to all The Cast & Crew Members working their butts off!

 R.I.P.
 Stan Lee.
 Thank you for the memories for helping us true believers that your iconic characters can make us feel unique as superheroes deep down as we will overcome challenging obstacles in life from the outside & the inside.
 Somewhere in Heaven, you must be very proud saying your signature catchphrase, “EXCELCIOR.”
-Well Stan, I’d like to say “EXCELCIOR” to you as us Marvel fans will honor your memory by introducing a new generations of readers to your timeless works.
+Well Stan, I’d like to say “EXCELCIOR” to you as us Marvel fans will honor your memory by introducing a new generation of readers to your timeless works.

 And to all the Marvel haters including Jodie Foster, Ethan Hawke, Bill Maher & Bette Midler.
 All of y’all can suck it!
 The MCU isn’t running out of steam, it’s just keeps getting better and better!